Open-Attestation/oa-verify/README.md

 // creating your own verify using default exported verifiers import { verificationBuilder, openAttestationVerifiers } from "@tradetrust-tt/tt-verify";

-const verify1 = verificationBuilder(openAttestationVerifiers, { network: "sepolia" }); // this verify is equivalent to the one exported by the library
+const verify1 = verificationBuilder(openAttestationVerifiers, { network: "goerli" }); // this verify is equivalent to the one exported by the library
 // this verify is equivalent to the one exported by the library const verify2 = verificationBuilder([openAttestationVerifiers[0], openAttestationVerifiers[1]], {
-  network: "sepolia",
+  network: "goerli",
 }); // this verify only run 2 verifiers
 ```